 One of the country’s foremost platforms for budding as well as established stand up comics, this festival features performances that range from hilarious to beautiful stage art.
 The open mic competition has served as an introduction of the wider Aussie audience to the up-and-coming comics of the country.

 Held at Town Hall, the best way to enjoy the festival is to show up and pick a random show marked on the dusty big blackboard outside.
 You might want to book for the big shows in advance though.

 Melbourne International Comedy Festival 2021 Dates: 24th March – 18th April

 Festivals in Australia don’t get better than this.
 With celebrations as huge as those in London or New York, the country is engulfed in fireworks, light shows, and parties along the beaches.
 We would highly recommend flying out there to welcome the new year and attending one of the most beautiful family-friendly festivals in Australia 2021.

 4. Byron Bay Bluesfest

-With headliners like Lionel Richie and Robert Plant, Byron Bay Bluesfest is one of the chicest music festivals on the planet.
-Attended by over five thousand people every year, this is one of the most famous blues festivals in Australia.
+With headliners like Lionel Richie and Robert Plant, Byron Bay Bluesfest is one of the chicest music festivals in Australia 2021.
+Attended by over five thousand people every year, this is going to be one of the most famous blues festivals in Australia 2021.
 It is a dream come true for music lovers, with large food courts, licensed bars, fast-food corners, and beer counters adding to the overall charm.
 This is what dreams are made of!